giserh/spatialx/README.md

-# roadz
+# Roadz

-Library (based on networkx) to analyse urban street patterns
+Library (based on networkx) to analyse urban street patterns.

 ## Use